Khalifa Bin Yousef

 Khalifa Bin Yousef, also Khalifa Bin Yousef Al Suwaidi, was a statesman who played a significant role in the unification of The United Arab Emirates and in the economic and political life of the time in the Persian Gulf.

 Early life

 Born in 1905 in Abu Dhabi, Khalifa Bin Yousef was the eldest to his father, Yousef bin Ahmed bin Obaid Al Suwaidi.
 In the beginning of the 20th century, there was no direct trade lines between Abu Dhabi and India, and Abu Dhabi's imports and exports went through Bahrain.
 Khalifa took over the family business that was established on a single Arabian Dhow, importing rice, sugar, spices, and basic products and consumables.

 Business

 When the pearling era in Abu Dhabi came to an end, Khalifa Bin Yousef looked for new direction for his business.
-Soon he was representing major industries like British Petroleum (BP), Rothmans, Philips, Rainbow Milk, Palmolive, Vauxhall Motors and Bedford Motors.
+Soon he was representing major industries like BP, Rothmans, Philips, Rainbow Milk, Palmolive, Vauxhall Motors and Bedford Vehicles.